 While I haven't tested it, I'd imagine it would work great!
-If you're looking for a low-carb biscuit recipe, I have one in my Low-Carb Breads Cookbook!
+If you're looking for a low-carb biscuit recipe, I have one here Low-Carb Drop Biscuits!

-Technically, stuffing in made inside of something else (such as a turkey!), and dressing is baked in a baking dish.
+Technically, stuffing is made inside of something else (such as a turkey!), and dressing is baked in a baking dish.
 But many people use them interchangeably.

 I personally like the taste of the dressing with the sandwich bread.
 Also, using at least some sandwich bread will help hold the dressing together better.
 However, if you prefer to use only cornbread, it will work fine!
 You may just need to slightly reduce the chicken broth.

 It should be moist, not wet!
 If there's a puddle of broth at the bottom of the bowl, you should add more bread or cornbread to soak it up.
 However, if it seems dry or crumbly, you should add more broth until it clumps together.

 Preheat the oven to 300 degrees.
-Then cube the cornbread and bread and place on a large baking sheet.
+Then cube the cornbread and bread and place them on a large baking sheet.